philosophy-flow/stealth-startup-challenge/README.md

 4. **Production-Ready Architecture**

     - Works on any serverless platform (Vercel, Netlify, AWS Lambda)
-    - Stateless design scales horizontally
+    - Stateless design scales horizontally,
     - No persistent storage requirements

 **The Result**: What started as a deployment disaster became the catalyst for a superior architecture.
 The refactored system is faster (cached responses), cheaper (no duplicate generations), more reliable (no filesystem dependencies), and actually deployable.